QR Codes can hold URLs. Therefore, they are a great binder between the outside world and your information system.

 It turns out that there were a few things I needed to get straight to get the implementation the way I wanted it.
 I wanted the functionality to produce a QR Code that is easily accessible.
 I did not want it to be a new operator in OCL/EAL, since that would clutter the language - if we add every good extension we come to think of in that way.

-I wanted to make it available as a static method on a class so that you could go like SomeClass.QRImage(theUrlToEncode):Image.
+I wanted to make it available as a static method on a class so that you could go like SomeClass.QRImage(theUrlToEncode):Image

-Static methods were not supported, however, so we needed to add that and fix it.
-You can now have methods in your model with OperationKind=static – and they will show up on the Class in EAL and OCL if you mark the method as IsQuery (then you promise to not change the state on model objects so that the method is safe to include in OCL queries).
+.
+They will show up on the Class in EAL and OCL if you mark the method as IsQuery (then you promise to not change the state on model objects so that the method is safe to include in OCL queries).

 I could now go on to add a good QR-code library – and add it as an extension as described in this article, but I wanted it to be accessible for everyone running Turnkey since I think it is such a crucial interaction widget.
 Instead, I added a pattern you can use in your model - when you use it, we will provide the logic behind it.
 This is the pattern:

 Add a class ZXing (this is the open-source QR-code library we use, credit goes to everyone involved in that).
-Add a static method with this signature QRImage(width:Integer; height:Integer; value:String):Image – and then you have access.
-In the application (a returns and reclamation system) where this was first used, we added a derived attribute like so:
+Add a static method with this signature QRImage(width:Integer; height:Integer; value:String):Image

 QRCode: Blob , DerivationOcl = ZXing.QRImage(300,300,’https://reklamation.azurewebsites.net/MDriven/DisplayWithVariables?view=TestQRCodeFromVariable&id=$null$&vLopnummer=’+self.Lopnummer.asstring)